American Airlines : Makes Changes to Admirals Club Lounges and Flagship Lounges in Response to COVID-19 | MarketScreener

 Los Angeles (LAX)

-The Admirals Club in Terminal 5 will be temporarily closed.
-Guests can continue to utilize the Admirals Club lounges at Terminal 4 and the Eagle Regional Terminal.
+Flagship First Dining and Flagship Lounge will be temporarily closed.
+The Admirals Club in Terminal 5 and the Eagle Regional Terminal are temporarily closed.
+Guests can continue to use the Admirals Club lounge at Terminal 4 from 4 a.m. to midnight.

+Flagship First Dining and Flagship Lounge will be temporarily closed.
+The Admirals Club located at Gate D15 is temporarily closed.
+Guests will be welcomed at the Gate D30 Admirals Club from 6 a.m. to 10 p.m.
+Per government mandate, alcohol will not be served to guests during this time.

 New York (JFK)

+The Admirals Club located near Gate 42 is temporarily closed.
+The Flagship Lounge near Gate 12 will temporarily be converted to Admirals Club service and operate from 4 a.m. to 9:30 p.m.
+Per government mandate, alcohol will not be served.
+All food will be grab-and-go and cannot be consumed on the premises.

+To follow government mandate closing all restaurants, Flagship First Dining will be closed.

+New York (LGA)

+Operating hours will be 5 a.m. to 7:30 p.m.
 Per government mandate, alcohol will not be served to guests during this time.
-All food will be served as to-go items and must be consumed on the premises.
-Avocado toast and guacamole stations have been temporarily suspended as a result of government mandates.
+All food will be grab-and-go and cannot be consumed on the premises.

-The Admirals Club in Concourse C will be temporarily closed.
-The Concourse B Flagship Lounge will remain open, and Admirals Club guests will be able to access the Flagship Lounge.
-To follow government mandates closing all restaurants, Flagship First Dining will be closed.

-New York (LGA)

-go and cannot be consumed on the premises.
-Avocado toast and guacamole action stations have been temporarily suspended as a result of government mandates.

-The Service Center will be temporarily closed.
-Guests can continue to utilize the Admirals Club in Concourse B.
+The Service Center is temporarily closed.
+Guests can continue to utilize the Admirals Club in Concourse D.

-The Admirals Club located at D15 will be temporarily closed, and guests will be welcomed at the D30 Club.

 Orlando, Florida (MCO)